-If you would like to help and support any of the projects listed below, please contact us or the project sponsor directly at the links below.
+If you would like to help and support any of the projects listed below, please contact us.

-Current Projects Supported by the SF Tech Council
+Connectivity + Initiative Projects by the SF Tech Council

 In bringing together non-profits and community service providers with government and the private sector, we can move our City forward, making sure everyone is connected and no one gets left behind.-Jeremy Wallenberg